A Dictionary of the Top Database Terms

 Transaction Log – A sequential record of all of the database changes made by each transaction in the order they were issued.
 The transaction log is used to ensure that a database conforms to the ACID properties.
 Transaction logs are also used to mirror or replicate data to other databases.

-Transaction – A set of logically related database modifications that are written to the database as a unit.
-The database changes associated with a given transaction are guaranteed by the DBMS to be either completely written to the database or, in the event of a system failure, none are written.
+Transaction – A set of logically related database modifications that is written to the database as a unit.
+The database changes associated with a given transaction are guaranteed by the DBMS to be written completely to the database; in the event of a system failure, none are written.
 The state of the database both before and after a transaction will be consistent with its design.

 Transactional File Server (TFS) – An architectural piece of Raima’s RDM system that may be linked in-process with application code or executed separately as a server process.
-Its responsibility is to perform all of the database file input and output, serving up database pages to the runtimes as requested, controlling read-only transactions, and committing all transaction change logs to the database.
+Its responsibility is to perform all of the database file input and output, serving up database pages to the RDM Runtime library as requested, controlling read-only transactions, and committing all transaction change logs to the database.

 Transactional Stored Procedure – A modification stored procedure in which the database changes made by the procedure are encapsulated in its own transaction.